MethodAtlas

 Step 1: Define the dominated region.
 For agents just above zz^*, the discrete tax increase means that earning z+ϵz^* + \epsilon yields strictly less after-tax income than earning zz^*.
 The dominated region extends from zz^* to z+Δznotchz^* + \Delta z^*_{notch}, where Δznotch\Delta z^*_{notch} solves the indifference condition.
 The upper bound of the dominated region depends on the elasticity and the notch size.

 Step 2: Key difference from kinks.
 At a kink, agents smoothly shade their income down to zz^*.
 At a notch, ALL agents in the dominated region should jump to exactly zz^* (or above the dominated region).
-This produces:
+This behavior produces:

 • A sharp spike at zz^* (bunching)